pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 Thank you for considering our app, Svija Tools, for Adobe Exchange.

-The app is used primarily to save SVG files from Adobe Illustrator, but it also can be used to:
+The app is used primarily to save SVG files from Adobe Illustrator that represent pages in a website.

+However, Svija Tools also can be used to:

 - duplicate layers
 - reset names
 - import styles
 - relink images

-You have a choice, in testing the app, to test the specific functionality of the Svija Tools panel, or to modify an actual website.
+You will want to test the specific functionality of the Svija Tools panel, but I will also include instructions for modifying an actual web site, ashley.svija.site

 ------------------------------

 TESTING SPECIFIC FUNCTIONALITY OF THE PANEL

-Svija Tools expects a specific folder hierarchy to be present
+Svija Tools expects a specific folder hierarchy to be present.

+Unzip the accompanying files so that the following folder hiearchy is available:

+ashley.svija.site/
+└─ sync/
+     ├─ Blank Page.ait
+     ├─ Links/
+     │  ├─Half Shadow.png
+     │  ├─Horizontal Glow.png
+     │  └─Horizontal Shadow.png
+     ├─ Missing.ai
+     ├─ Modules/
+     ├─ Page 1.ai
+     ├─ Page 2.ai
+     ├─ Page 3.ai
+     ├─ Svija/
+         ├─ Svija
+         ├─ Svija
+         └─ Svija

 <details><summary>more content</summary>